 The Future Forum series is an initiative of the Western Sydney Leadership Dialogue (the Dialogue) to bring together a cohort of big thinkers to discuss issues affecting our growth cities of the West.

-Future Forum: Health, Education & Innovation Precincts
+Health, Education & Innovation Precincts

 The third Future Forum was held on Thursday 9 August 2018 at the Parramatta CBD Campus, Western Sydney University, and discussed the importance of government, universities & TAFE, hospitals & medical research and industry partners working together to ensure they provide world-class facilities, deliver strong social and economic outcomes and are positioned to attract and retain investment and talent.